telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 8. [Optimized Stability Scenario](#scenario-8)
 9. [No-cache Optimized Stability Scenario](#scenario-9)

-Scenarios 1,2, 3 and 6 foresee to add a thread every six seconds to reach 300 for the Context Broker Update service.
+Scenarios 1, 2, 3 and 6 foresee to add a thread every six seconds to reach 300 for the Context Broker Update service.
 A data set of 5000 entities was updated to  a number of attributes ranging from 1 to 20.
 The scenario stops 10 minutes after the 300 concurrent threads are reached.
-At the beginning of the execution of this scenario  the subscriptions necessary to perform the texts are already in place.
+At the beginning of the execution of this scenario  the subscriptions necessary to perform the tests are already in place.

 Scenarios 4 and 5 are updated scenarios using NGSIv2 APIs instead of NGSIv1 ones.
 Scenario 2 is the same than scenario 1, but the number of attributes is lower in order to compare the results with scenario 2 (NGSIv1 vs NGSIv2).